You'll love how easy it is to make Instant Pot Meatballs.

 When I first cooked them, I was sure I was going to end up with a pot of meat sauce.
 But I didn't.
 It was AWESOME!

-3. Place in freezer safe Ziploc bag or plastic container.
+2. Place in a freezer-safe Ziploc bag or plastic container.

-1. Let defrost in the refrigerator overnight.
-Or in a pan of water if you’re in a hurry.
+1. Let the meatballs defrost in the refrigerator overnight.
+(Or in a pan of water if you're in a hurry.)

 2. You can reheat on the stovetop or in the microwave with fresh cooked pasta or zoodles.